965311532/bettermt5/README.md

 # betterMT5
-My implementation of the MetaTrader5 API for Python, based on the official MetaTrader5 API and the pymt5adapter library.
+A simple wrapper around the MetaTrader5 API.

+I customized the API to make it easier to use, fixed a few counter-intuitive bugs, and added a few features.